Effective March 23, 2022

 Visitors with COVID symptoms will not be allowed into the hospital

-- All visitors must enter through the main lobby during regular visiting hours (9 a.m.-6p.m.) or through the ED entrance after visiting hours.
+- All visitors must enter through the main lobby during regular visiting hours (9 a.m. to 6 p.m.) or through the emergency department entrance after visiting hours.

-- All visitors must properly (covering the nose and mouth) wear masks 100% of the time while in the building.
+- All visitors must properly (covering the nose and mouth) wear masks at all times while in the building

-- Admitted non-COVID patients may have 1 (one) visitor per patient per day.
+Admitted non-COVID patients may have two visitors per day.

 - Visitors must be 16 years of age.

 - Visitors must always properly wear a mask (even in patient’s room).

 - Visitors must wash their hands, or use hand sanitizer, before and after leaving rooms and hospital buildings.

 - Members of the Clergy are not counted as visitors.